appsoftware/io-content-blog/README.md

 ### Content Assets

 Content Assets managed in I/O Content are loaded from our CDN using plain HTTPS urls.
-Where requesting images, our CDN offers 'on the fly' image resizing, specified here using the `?max-height=80` query string argument.
+Where requesting images, our CDN offers 'on the fly' image resizing, specified here using the `max-height` query string argument.
 Resized images are cached in the CDN for fast load times.

 Other file types are also served over the CDN in the same manner.